 VSS is pleased to announce the eighth annual Elsevier/VSS Young Investigator Award, sponsored by Vision Research.
 The award is given each year to an outstanding visual scientist who received an advanced degree within the past 10 years.

-Nominations must be made by a VSS member, and will be reviewed by an Award Committee of five established visual scientists selected from VSS membership.
+Nominations must be made by a VSS member.
+They will be reviewed by an Award Committee of five established visual scientists selected from VSS membership.
 Members of the Award Committee and of the VSS Board of Directors cannot serve as nominators.

 The nominations should include: